tig/mcec/documentation.md

 Anytime **MCE Controller** receives `chars:` plus some text, it simulates the typing of that text on the keyboard.
 The syntax of the command is `chars:*` where '*'' represents one or more characters.
 This is equivalent to typing those characters on the keyboard.
 E.g. `chars:3` will cause the number 3 to be typed as though the user had pressed the 3 key on the keyboard. `chars:Hello` will cause `Hello` to be typed.

-Unicode (and other escaped character sequences are supported). `chars:\u20AC` will cause the € character to be input into the foreground window on the machine **MCE Controller** is running on.
+Unicode (and other escaped character sequences are supported). `chars:\u20AC` will cause the € character to be input into the foreground window on the machine **MCEC** is running on.

 #### Keyboard Commands